 Register to vote

 Voting is one of the most important ways to keep the environment healthy for future generations.
 Register, read up on the issues, candidates, and referendums, then vote and repeat!
 You can get set up to do it in 3 minutes or less by heading here.
+Here are some of the reasons HEAL votes:

 Call or write your representatives